Insurance Appraisal Clause: Alternative Dispute Resolution for Claim Amounts

 The appraisal clause is a standard provision found in many car insurance, homeowners, and property insurance policies.
 It exists specifically to resolve disputes over the dollar amount of a covered loss — not whether the loss is covered in the first place.
 Think of it as a built-in, structured negotiation tool that both you and your insurer can use when you can't agree on what the damage is actually worth.

 It's important to understand the distinction right away: an appraisal clause is only triggered when coverage has already been accepted but the two sides disagree on the value of the claim.
 If your insurer is denying your claim outright or arguing that the damage isn't covered under your policy, the appraisal clause does not apply.
-That type of dispute requires a different resolution path, such as mediation, arbitration, or litigation.
+That type of dispute requires a different resolution path, such as car insurance arbitration or litigation.
+You can also explore your full range of options in our car insurance dispute resolution guide.

 Coverage Dispute